 Eastern Band of Cherokee Indians, Cherokee Golden Eagle Facility

 Cherokee, North Carolina

 EPA Region 4 has been successful in getting work started again on the subject facility.
 This site originally had a release to the Oconoluftee River in 2006 and threatened the water intake to the Cherokee water treatment plant.
 At the time of the release, site investigation work was performed and some initial abatement/remediation was done soon after the release.
 Unfortunately, the responsible party (RP) had issues with their contractor and a misunderstanding with the State of North Carolina’s UST trust fund, causing all work to halt.

 Because the Eastern Band of Cherokee Indians (EBCI) has built an Immersion Center for schoolchildren behind the old facility and has plans for a greenspace at this location, it is important to proceed with cleanup as soon as possible.
 Region 4 was instrumental in bringing the RP, EBCI, and the State of NC together to iron out the details needed to restart work at the site.
 The RP’s new contractor has already submitted an updated Site Investigation, and is currently investigating/piloting remediation options at the site.
-All proposed work has to be pre-approved by the NC fund in order to qualify for reimbursement, but a proposed Corrective Action Plan is expected to be submitted to Region 4 for review by January, 2012.
+All proposed work had to be pre-approved by the NC fund in order to qualify for reimbursement.

 Mississippi Band of Choctaw Indians, Choctaw Transit Facility